MicrosoftDocs/semantic-kernel-docs/semantic-kernel/enterprise-readiness/observability/telemetry-advanced.md

 }
 ```

-In the code above, we first define a mock conference room booking system with two functions: `FindAvailableRoomsAsync` and `BookRoomAsync`.
+In the code above, we first define a mock conference room booking plugin with two functions: `FindAvailableRoomsAsync` and `BookRoomAsync`.
 We then create a simple console application that registers the plugin to the kernel, and ask the kernel to automatically call the functions when needed.

 ::: zone-end